pradac/BIO594_2019/Proposals/Panel_info/Panelist_info.md

 -	Rate the proposal.
 Your evaluation should clearly support your chosen rating, especially in the case of ratings of Excellent and Poor.
 -	Be aware of and avoid implicit biases (gender, ethnic, racial, professional, personal).
--	Submit reviews in FastLane using the Panel Review System.

 Proposal discussion process (20 minutes of discussion time is scheduled for each proposal)
 1. CP introduces the proposal.